One-pot dishes have many benefits. Not only are they less work since you don’t dirty every pot in the kitchen while making a meal.

 - Add flour and cook for 1 additional minute, stirring constantly.

 - Remove from heat and & add chicken stock and wine, stirring well.

 - Return to heat and bring to a boil.

 - Cover, place in the oven, and cook for about 1 hour

 - Remove from oven and stir in cream (optional)

 - Add to oven and cook for an additional 15 minutes

 - Remove bouquet garni from the pot and serve.

-- Dutch ovens are great to use when preparing one dish meals.
-You can brown chicken and sautee vegetables on the stove top, then transfer it to the oven for longer cooking times.
-If you don’t have a dutch oven, you can also cook items on the stove top with a large skillet, then transfer them into a casserole dish to finish in the oven.
+- Dutch ovens are great to use when preparing one-dish meals.
+You can brown chicken and sauteed vegetables on the stovetop, then transfer it to the oven for longer cooking times.
+If you don’t have a dutch oven, you can also cook items on the stovetop with a large skillet, then transfer them into a casserole dish to finish in the oven.